albertogaspar/dts/README.md

 If True, multiple experiments are runned, each with a different combination of hyperparamters.
 The process terminates when all possible combinations of hyperparamers have been explored.

-_add_config_: The experiment's hyperparamters should be define  as a yaml file in the config folder (see [How to write a config file](https://github.com/albertogaspar/dts/blob/master/config) for more details).
+_add_config_: The experiment's hyperparamters should be defined as a yaml file in the config folder (see [How to write a config file](https://github.com/albertogaspar/dts/blob/master/config) for more details).
 FULLPATH_TO_YAML_FILE is the fullpath to the .yaml file that stores your configuration.
 The main function for your model should always look similar to this one:

+_observer_: all the important information in an experiment can be stored either in MongoDB (default choice) or in multiple files (txt and json) inside a given folder (`dts/logs/sacred/`).
+ Mongo Observer which stores all information in a MongoDB If you want to use the file-based logger then launch the script with the additional argument `--observer file` (once again, the default choice is `--observer mongodb`)

 If you want to train a model using **pretrained weights** just run the model providing the paramter --load followed by the fullpath to the file containing the weights.
 ```bash
 python FILENAME.py --add_config FULLPATH_TO_YAML_FILE --load FULLPATH_TO_WEIGHTS
 ```
 The model will be initilized with this weights before training.

 #### Datasets
 - **Individual household electric power consumption Data Set**: Measurements of electric power consumption in _one household_ with a one-minute sampling rate over a period of almost 4 years.